Stonly is a decent platform for user and employee education and/or creating knowledge bases that users can engage with.

 Of course, you can use these guides to create product tours, that show your users how different UI elements and core functions of your product work.
 Although it doesn’t actually have the most interactive content, it can be a good choice for small to medium-sized businesses that would prefer free/affordable products.

-Stonly has 4 pricing tiers at the moment:
+Stonly has 3 pricing tiers at the moment, and a 14-day free trial:

 - Custom Enterprise Plans: Additional Enterprise features with increased usage limits, but you need to contact Stonly’s sales team for a custom quote.